CAST-genomics/haptools/docs/api/data.rst

 		pip install haptools[files]

-The :class:`GenotypesPLINK` class inherits from the :class:`GenotypesRefAlt` class, so it has all the same methods and properties.
+The :class:`GenotypesPLINK` class inherits from the :class:`GenotypesVCF` class, so it has all the same methods and properties.
 Loading genotypes is the exact same, for example.

 .. code-block:: python